 Now what I do is use some of those keto recipes to supplement sometimes like for dessert, so I can feel like I’m having a dessert without spiking my sugar, thereby releasing insulin, which causes the body to store fat.
 Just count those calories, and macros if you are using that route.

 Also, ditch the idea that you can lose weight without counting calories.
 Won’t work.
 Just like losing weight without getting hungry every once and a while.
 Won’t work.
 Your body wants to keep you alive, it will signal to you to eat and even store fat sometimes.
-So your feelings on eating and just going solely based on those won’t cut it.
+So going off of only your feelings on how much to eat may not cut it.
 Never worked for me.
 That’s just commercials trying to sell you the dream.

 You think I gave you all you need to know?
 Kind of.
 I did clear the clutter of false advertising.
 You could take that and run with it and be successful, in theory.